metabolism/wordpress-bundle/docs/index.md

 When the bundle is installed, a default `wordpress_bundle.yml` is copied to `/config/packages`

-This file allow you to manage :
+This file allows you to manage :
- * Keys and Salts
  * Image options
  * Maintenance support
  * Admin pages removal